What Is Naloxone (Narcan)?

 community programs

-There are currently more than 600 community-based overdose education and Naloxone distribution (OEND) programs in the US.
+There are currently more than 600 community-based overdose education and naloxone distribution (OEND) programs in the US.

 Can Naloxone (Narcan) Help With Addiction Treatment?

-Naloxone should only be used to help a person recover from an Opioid overdose.
-It is not meant to be a dedicated treatment for Opiate use disorder (OUD).
+Naloxone should only be used to help a person recover from an opioid overdose.
+It is not meant to be a dedicated treatment for opiate use disorder (OUD).
 Instead, addiction treatment requires a comprehensive medication management program, counseling, psychological support, and more.

-Individuals who may benefit from Naloxone include those who:
+Individuals who may benefit from naloxone include those who:

-• Consume large amounts of Opioids chronically
+• Consume large amounts of opioids chronically

-• Consume Opioids regularly to manage chronic pain
+• Consume opioids regularly to manage chronic pain

-• Are in or have recently completed an Opioid detoxification program
+• Are in or have recently completed an opioid detoxification program

-• Experienced an Opioid overdose previously
+• Experienced an opioid overdose previously

-According to the Centers for Disease Control and Prevention, Naloxone reversed more than 10,000 overdoses between 1996 and 2010.
+According to the Centers for Disease Control and Prevention, naloxone reversed more than 10,000 overdoses between 1996 and 2010.

-If you are struggling with an Opioid addiction, don’t wait to get help.
+If you are struggling with an opioid addiction, don’t wait to get help.
 Contact a treatment provider for free to learn about treatment options.

 How Is Naloxone (Narcan) Administered?

-Currently, there are 2 types of Narcan available.
+Currently, there are two types of Narcan available.
 Emergency medical technicians, first responders, and hospital staff have the medication on hand, but recently it has been approved by several states to be released through various pharmacies as well to ensure there is more access to the public.

 • The nasal spray is a single-use, single-dose-only device.
 It requires no assembly and is easily administered to an individual as they lay on their back.